• Skip to main content

 Picture this: a buttery, flaky pastry crust that cradles juicy, ripe tomatoes bursting with flavor.
 It’s a combination that will have you coming back for seconds (and maybe even thirds!).
 Whether you’re hosting a casual gathering with friends, enjoying a cozy night in, or simply seeking a satisfying snack, tomato tarts are a wonderful choice.

 No need to worry about spending hours in the kitchen.
-We’ll be using store-bought puff pastry, which means less time rolling dough and more time savoring the deliciousness.
+We’ll be using store-bought puff pastry found in the freezer section, which means less time rolling dough and more time savoring the deliciousness.
 It’s a game-changer for busy folks who still want to enjoy a homemade treat without the hassle.

 Chill the pastry again before baking.